-Dr Jule Harries, a former research scientist, is undertaking 100 open water swims wearing a different hat each time to raise vital funds for Surrey Young Carers and Alzheimer’s Research UK.
+Charity swimmer Dr Jule Harries has completed her One Hundred Hats Challenge, undertaking 100 open water swims while wearing a different hat each time to raise money for Surrey Young Carers and Alzheimer’s Research UK

-Jule, who has collected hats since she was a teenager, started with conventional hats – such as vintage fireman and police hats – but her attention quickly moved to more elaborate inventions.
-She now revels in the challenge of making each flamboyant hat, which can take up to eight hours to make.
-Her masterpieces include a Carmen Miranda-style mountain-of-fruit headpiece, a giant lunchbox, an anatomical heart with wings to mark the death of Meatloaf, a Dali-style lobster phone weighing over 2kg and a genuine frying pan with a flying pancake for Shrove Tuesday.
+Jule, who has collected hats since she was a teenager, started her challenge with conventional hats – such as vintage fireman and police hats – but her attention quickly moved to more elaborate inventions.
+Her masterpieces have included a Carmen Miranda-style mountain-of-fruit headpiece, a giant lunchbox, an anatomical heart with wings to mark the death of Meatloaf, a Dali-style lobster phone weighing over 2kg and a genuine frying pan with a flying pancake for Shrove Tuesday.

-The two charities Jule has chosen to support are both close to her heart.
-The first, Surrey Young Carers (part of Action for Carers), provides support for carers under 18 with drop-ins, activities and groups to give young carers time out from caring.
+Throughout her challenge, Jule has been fundraising for two charities close to her heart.
+Surrey Young Carers (part of Action for Carers), provides support for carers under 18 with drop-ins, activities and groups to give young carers time out from caring.
 “I work in a school where a number of pupils are registered as young carers,” she says.
 “The charity provides support and gives them opportunities to meet others in similar situations, share their experiences and take time out from their caring role.”